AkiraMiyakoda/cppIncludeGuard/README.md

 ## Features

-* Generates include guard macros from GUID v4, file name or file path.
+* Generates include guard macros from UUID v4 (or GUID), file name or file path.
 All non-alphanumeric characters are replaced with underscores.
 ```C
 // GUID v4
 #define E8A33412_A210_4F05_99A4_F6E2019B7137